-The first diagnosis of pleomorphic adenoma is usually made after a small piece of tissue is removed from the tumour in a procedure called a biopsy.
+The diagnosis of pleomorphic adenoma is usually made after a small sample of tissue is removed from your body in a procedure called a biopsy.
 The tissue is then sent to a pathologist who examines it under a microscope.
 A test called immunohistochemistry may be performed to confirm the diagnosis.

 This is the size of the tumour measured in centimetres (cm).
 The tumour is usually measured in three dimensions but only the largest dimension is described in your report.
 For example, if the tumour measures 4.0 cm by 2.0 cm by 1.5 cm, your report will describe the tumour as being 4.0 cm.

 Margins will only be described in your report after the entire tumour has been removed.
 Many pathologists will not describe margins for pleomorphic adenoma in the pathology report if they are negative.

 Lymph nodes are small organs, located in various locations throughout the body.
 They form part of the body’s immune surveillance system.
 When tumour cells travel to a lymph node it is called a lymph node metastasis.

 Lymph nodes around the tumour to be removed at the same time as the tumour.
 Your pathologist will examine each of these lymph nodes under the microscope to see if any contain tumour cells.